Student Clubs & Organizations

 This club’s mission is to create networking and support opportunities for women in non-traditional technical fields, and engage in outreach activities to encourage women to consider technology careers.
 For more information contact Prof. Abbey Yee at email@example.com.

 The Spanish Club explores the global customs, language, and contributions of Hispanic and Latin American cultures and facilitates their appreciation through cultural awareness projects, community activities, information gathering, and networking.
-For more information contact the faculty advisor (contact information coming soon).
+For more information contact advisor Eric Svensson.

 Cincinnati State Student Government focuses on improving the lives and enhancing the learning experiences of students through clubs and organizations, community service, and student leadership.
-Participants serve as advocates for student rights and concerns, while promoting cultural awareness and diversity on campus.
-For more information contact advisor Sarah Knight at email@example.com.
+Participants serve as advocates for student rights and concerns while promoting cultural awareness and diversity on campus.
+For more information contact advisor Soni Hill at firstname.lastname@example.org.